 This does not mean that an STS securitisation position is free of risks, but it indicates that a prudent and diligent investor will be able to properly analyse the risks involved in the securitisation.

 Requirements for STS in addition to those applicable to all EU securitisations

-As mentioned above, a STS securitisation must fulfil numerous criteria relating to simplicity, transparency and standardisation.
-The figure below shows a selection of these criteria.
+As mentioned above, an STS securitisation must fulfil numerous criteria relating to simplicity, transparency and standardisation summarised in the table below.